 </service>

-Check the executables path and arguments. %BASE%
+Check the executable path and arguments. %BASE%

 is an environment variable that points to the directory where the WinSW executable is located.